THE PARABLE OF THE TARES OF THE FIELD (Part 1)

 “The field is the world, the good seeds are the sons of the kingdom, but the tares are the sons of the wicked one.”
 (Matthew 13:38 NKJV)

-After the Lord Jesus had privately explained the parable of the sower to His disciples, He put forth another parable about the tares of the field to the great multitude that was gathered to Him by the sea.
+After explaining privately to His disciples the parable of the sower, the Lord Jesus put forth another parable about the tares of the field to the great multitude that were gathered to Him by the sea.

 24 Another parable He put forth to them, saying: “The kingdom of heaven is like a man who sowed good seed in his field;